 About Sibiu Performing Arts Market

-Since the first edition in 1997, the Sibiu Performing Arts Market has developed, becoming an important cultural network, facilitating connections between festivals and artists, performing arts independent companies or public institutions.
-Every year, more than 300 participants all over the world, representing various cultural organizations (artistic management agencies, NGOs, public institutions, independent companies, etc.), meet in Sibiu to establish connections and start possible future partnerships.
+Since its first edition in 1997, the Sibiu Performing Arts Market has developed and has become an important cultural network, facilitating connections between festivals and artists, performing arts, independent companies or public institutions.
+Every year, more than 300 participants all over the world, representing various cultural organizations (artistic management agencies, NGOs, public institutions, independent companies, etc.), meet in Sibiu and establish connections and possible future partnerships.

 The Sibiu Performing Arts Market – an associated structure of the Sibiu International Theatre Festival (FITS) – is the product of the Festival's need to grant equal opportunities to all artists, cultural operators, performing arts institutions or cultural networks to meet important producers from all over the world.

 For 23 years, The Market – a unique structure in Central and SouthEastern Europe – has placed Sibiu and Romania on the map of the most important arts markets in the world.
 The cultural value of The Market is reflected by its international collaborations and partnerships with the most important arts markets or networks around the globe: CINARS (Canada), Tokyo Performing Arts Market (Japan), Performing Arts Market Seoul (South Korea), Rideau (Canada), International Society for Performing Arts Hong Kong (Hong Kong), The Performing Arts Market in Singapore, Australian Performing Arts Market (Australia), Freiburg Bourse (Germany), Thun International Directory of Performing Arts Collections and Institutions (Switzerland), Zurich Performing Arts (Switzerland), La Red – network of markets in Central and South America, Market for African Performing Arts Market (Abidjan, Ivory Coast), Performing Arts Network of South Africa (South Africa), Moscow International Performing Arts Market (Russia), Western Alliance of Arts Administrators (WAAA, USA), Northeast State Performing Arts Centre (USA).

-A place of meeting, of confrontation of ideas, of interest promoting and of good practice presentation, The Market encourages collaboration initiatives and projects through the specific activities organized in its framework: conferences, workshops, meetings, presentations and socializing activities.
+A place of meeting, confrontation of ideas, interest promoting and good practice presentation, The Market encourages collaboration initiatives and projects through the specific activities organized within its framework: conferences, workshops, meetings, presentations and networking activities.